Patent Strategies for Acquisitions in India

-Introduction: Importance of Patents in India
+What Are The Importance of Patents in India?

 In India, a patent becomes possible only through legal groundwork with appropriate market opportunities and strategic value associated with the intellectual property in question.
-Whether or not a company is interested, it has motives behind looking to expand their portfolio, develop new markets, or acquire some rights over the technology.
-Therefore, without such strategies in a process of getting the patent acquisition, it simply isn’t going to work in any way for its success.
+Whether or not a company is interested, it has motives behind looking to expand its portfolio, develop new markets, or acquire some rights over the technology.
+Therefore, without such strategies in the process of getting the patent acquisition, it simply isn’t going to work in any way for its success.

-Must be of industrial applicability.
+• Must be of industrial applicability.

-Should not fall within excluded inventions as referred to in the Patents Act, such as scientific theories, business methods, or aesthetic designs.
+• Should not fall within excluded inventions as referred to in the Patents Act, such as scientific theories, business methods, or aesthetic designs.
 Patent Strategy in India.

 The acquisition can be in the form of filing new patents, buying existing patents, or licensing agreements.
 Some of the best ways to get patents in India are as follows: